SneakySnail/LIPRAS/README.md

 ## Authors
-Giovanni Esteves, Klarissa Ramos, Chris Fancher, and Jacob Jones
+Giovanni Esteves, Klarissa Ramos, Chris M. Fancher, and Jacob L. Jones

-<b> Histroy: </b>The backbone of the code was originally created by Jacob Jones during his post doc years in MATLAB back in 2007.
-In 2014, Chris Fancher continued development of the code created by Jacob and successfully turned it into a class structure within MATLAB.
-Giovanni further builded upon Chris's version by polishing the code and adding features to enhances its feasability to new users.
-Finally, in 2016 Klarissa joined the Jones Research group and jointly with Giovanni they restructured the class structure file into a graphical user interface (GUI) which is now known as LIPRAS.
+<b> History: </b>The backbone of the code was originally created by Jacob L. Jones during his post doc back in 2006-2007.
+In 2014, Chris M. Fancher continued development of the code created by Jacob and successfully turned it into a class file within MATLAB.
+Giovanni Esteves further built upon Chris's version by polishing the code and adding features to enhances its feasibility to new users.
+Finally, in 2016 Klarissa Ramos joined the Jones Research group and jointly with Giovanni they restructured the class file into a graphical user interface (GUI) which is now known as LIPRAS.

 ## What is LIPRAS?